DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 unzip -o instantclient-tools-linux.x64-19.8.0.0.0dbru.zip
 ```
 * After the files are unzipped, navigate inside the directory named instantclient_yourversion
-* Verify you have sqlplus, expdp, and impdp.
+* Verify you have sqlplus, expdp, and impdp in the directory
 ```
 cd instantclient_19_8
 ls -lrta